Take Care: How to Ask for Work Benefits When You’re an Elder Caregiver

 Usha Tewari has two full-time jobs, but she only gets paid for one of them.

-Tewari works as an administrator for the Orange County government in Orlando, Florida, but she started an unpaid position on Jan.
-28, 2017 — the day her mother, who was diagnosed with Alzheimer’s Disease, moved in with her.
+Tewari works as an administrator for the Orange County Property Appraiser in Orlando, Florida, but she started an unpaid position on Jan.
+28, 2017 — the day her mother, who was diagnosed with Alzheimer’s disease, moved in with her.

 Tewari made the decision to move her mom, Mila, in with her after she noticed that the staff at a rehab facility wasn’t making Mila take her medicine or eat her meals.